mysore palace

 Other Useful Information

-Because I was an invited journalist, I had special permission to do photography inside Mysore palace.
+Because I was an invited journalist, I had special permission to do photography inside Mysore Palace.
 The general public, however, isn’t allowed to carry their DSLRs.

 You will, moreover, be asked to remove your shoes.
 There are safe lockers though to keep the shoes and camera etc. The lockers for keeping shoes charge INR 2 per pair.